crashappsec/pre-commit-sync/README.md

 therefore independent from any of the traditional package managers such as `poetry` or `yarn`.
 Most package managers now have a lock file which allows to pin dependencies to specific versions for more reliable builds as well as security considerations.
-Pre-commit has similar behavior by pinning specific revisions of repos of hooks to be run.
+Pre-commit has similar behavior by allowing to pin specific revisions of repos of hooks to be run.
 It even allows to update those revisions via `autoupdate` command.
 Nothing however enforces that those revisions match pinned versions in a lock file.
 This can make devs sad due to local tools not matching pre-commit hooks.
-In additional it can cause security concerns as pre-commit can install versions of packages not formally reviewed in the dependency management process.
+In addition it can cause security concerns as pre-commit can install versions of packages not formally reviewed in the dependency management process.

 This pre-commit hook is an attempt to make that better.
 By annotating pre-commit configuration file with a source of where to sync the